SalahHW/codecademy-project/mystery-organism-starter/README.md

-Project Goals
+## Project Goals

+## Context
-Context: You’re part of a research team that has found a new mysterious organism at the bottom of the ocean near hydrothermal vents.
+ You’re part of a research team that has found a new mysterious organism at the bottom of the ocean near hydrothermal vents.
 Your team names the organism, Pila aequor (P. aequor), and finds that it is only comprised of 15 DNA bases.
 The small DNA samples and frequency at which it mutates due to the hydrothermal vents make P. aequor an interesting specimen to study.
 However, P. aequor cannot survive above sea level and locating P. aequor in the deep sea is difficult and expensive.
 Your job is to create objects that simulate the DNA of P. aequor for your research team to study.

-As you progress through the steps, use the terminal and console.log() statements to check the output of your loops and functions.
-Setup Instructions

-If you choose to do this project on your computer instead of Codecademy, you can download what you’ll need by clicking the “Download” button below.
-You’ll need to open and work in main.js in a text editor.
-To edit main.js, use your text editor of choice.
-If you need a recommendation or help to install an editor, we recommend looking into our article about setting up a text editor for web development (Follow along until you get to the section: “Practice: Let’s Make a Project”).
-To run main.js on your computer, you will need to install Node.js.
-If you need help installing Node.js, read our article on installing Node.

-Mark the tasks as complete by checking them off Prerequisites
 1.
 In order to complete this project, you should have completed the first few sections of Introduction to JavaScript (through Learn JavaScript: Objects).
 Project Requirements

 2.
 Look over the starter code.
 There are two helper functions: returnRandBase() and mockUpStrand().

 DNA is comprised of four bases (Adenine, Thymine, Cytosine, and Guanine).
 When returnRandBase() is called, it will randomly select a base and return the base ('A','T','C', or 'G').